 Criteria for selecting volunteers:

-Volunteers should have the basic knowledge of Telugu Script, i.e, they should be able to read and write
+• Volunteers should have the basic knowledge of Telugu Script, i.e, they should be able to read and write in Telugu.

 The website link of the affiliated NGO - http://stage.litthelight.org/